Watering of bonsai trees

 - Repot the bonsai when the bonsai pot is deeply rooted.
 Otherwise waterlogging occurs.

-- Use a well-drained bonsai soil when repotting.
+- Use a well-drained substrate when repotting.
 Fine soil is unsuitable.

 - When repotting, only use bonsai pots with water drainage holes in the bottom of the pots.

-- Immediately after repotting, the bonsai substrate should be heavily watered.
+- Immediately after repotting, the bonsai soil should be heavily watered.

 - Do not forget to water your bonsai in the winter quarters.